lburzawa/PDE_ML/README.md

 - Pandas `pip install pandas`
 - PyTorch ([pytorch.org](http://pytorch.org))

+## Project structure

+`csvdata.py` functions for loading and processing data into format suitable for training and/or validation

+`descent.py` gradient descent for PDE parameter search done on the neural network model - not working well so far

+`model_lstm.py` LSTM model used for PDE acceleration training

+`model_rl.py` LSTM model used for PDE parameter search with reinforcement learning

+`model_simple.py` MLP model used for PDE acceleration training

+`ode_fun.py` set of ODE equations used to solve the PDE system

+`pSmad_WT_MT_new.mat` experimental data

+`plotter.py` plotting tools

+`prepdata.py` data preprocessing script, pulls data from many MAT files and converts it into training and validation CSV files

+`profile.py` script for profiling NNs used for PDE acceleration

+`run_rl.py` PDE parameter search through reinforcement learning

+`solver.py` script to run PDE simulations

+`train.py` training script for PDE acceleration models

 ## Training

 To train a model, run `train.py` with the path to the data: